Learning and balancing unknown loads in large-scale systems: Notation and assumptions

-We further assume that there exists $B \in \N$ such that $q_n(0, B + 1) = 0$ and $\ell_n(0) \leq B$ for all $n$ with probability one.
-This technical assumption precludes degenerate sequences of initial conditions.
-For instance, occupancy states with a (possibly vanishing) fraction of server pools having a number of tasks that approaches infinity with $n$, or initial thresholds which approach infinity with $n$.
+here $s_n(0)$ is the occupancy process evaluated at time zero and $s(0)$ is a constant that describes the limiting occupancy state of the system.
+In addition, we assume that there exists $B \in \N$ such that $q_n(0, B + 1) = 0$ and $\ell_n(0) \leq B$ for all $n$ with probability one; here we also consider the system at time zero.
+This technical assumption precludes degenerate sequences of initial conditions, such as initial occupancy states with a (possibly vanishing) fraction of server pools having a number of tasks that approaches infinity with $n$, or initial thresholds which approach infinity with $n$.